SEMS Laboratories and Facilities

 Epifluorescence images of YAP (green) and Actin (red)

-This includes a range of bioreactor systems for subjecting living cells to dynamic mechanical loading in the form of tensile strain (Flexcell), compressive strain (Bose) and fluid shear (Osciflow & Bose).
+A range of bioreactor systems for subjecting living cells to dynamic mechanical loading in the form of tensile strain (Flexcell), compressive strain (Bose) and fluid shear (Osciflow & Bose).
 These loading systems are mounted in cell culture incubators for long term loading studies.

 Contact: Prof Martin Knight